LAP-BAND Slippage: Signs and Symptoms

 - Chest pain: Pain or pressure in the chest may result from the stomach shifting around a LAP-BAND.

 - Nausea and vomiting: Slippage can severely restrict the flow of food and drinks through the stomach.
 This can cause acute or prolonged nausea, which may lead to vomiting up completely undigested food.

 If you are experiencing any of these signs or symptoms, then contact Tijuana Bariatrics immediately.
 In most cases, our team can easily remediate LAP-BAND slippage.
 Nonetheless, it is impossible to tell the extent of the slip without proper medical intervention.

 If you believe your LAP-BAND has slipped, then our bariatric surgeons will suggest an upper gastrointestinal (GI) test.
 This test uses x-ray technology to show how a barium-containing liquid flows through the stomach.

 While a patient drinks a barium-containing liquid, a medical professional will interpret the corresponding x-ray images to determine the extent and nature of the slip.
 This allows our team to determine the best treatment to remediate the issue.

 In many cases, simply readjusting the band will resolve the issue and allow patients to continue comfortably losing weight.
 For others, however, the surgeons working with Tijuana Bariatrics may suggest another bariatric solution.

 Learn More in a Consultation

 LAP-BAND slippage is extremely rare, which makes this procedure a safe and effective weight-loss option for most patients.
 If you’re interested in learning more about LAP-BAND surgery and verifying your candidacy, then contact our team in Tijuana, Mexico, now.
-Patients can schedule their consultation at Tijuana Bariatrics by calling 664-167-7290 or requesting it online here.
+Patients can schedule their consultation at Tijuana Bariatrics by requesting it online here.